garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 ## Working with function level contracts

-The function  [`transfer`](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/5431a5bbf71df2add493602308bdce77f572de45/ERC20.sol#L73) decreases sender balance in a determined `amount`  and increases the destination balance in the same `amount` without affecting other balances.
+The function  [`transfer`](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/master/ERC20-0.sol#L73) decreases sender balance in a determined `amount`  and increases the destination balance in the same `amount` without affecting other balances.
 The sender must have enough token to perform this operation.

-The function `transfer` equipped with assertions look like this.
+The function `transfer` equipped with assertions looks like this.

 ```
 function transfer(address recipient, uint256 amount) public returns (bool) {